 Application extension without the need for a web developer

 Admin users can add and configure any number of object types on which to track metadata.
 Object types include reports, dashboards, metrics, database tables, helpful SQL snippets, business glossary definitions, or anything else you can dream up!

 Admin users can create custom hierarchies so, for instance, a report about surgical volumes could be organized in the “All Reports” tree and also roll up into the “Surgery” subject area

-End users can search and add notes and even update object descriptions (if enabled).
+End users can add notes and even update object descriptions (if enabled).

 Built-in to the Business Intelligence Catalog is SMaRt, our Standard Measure Repository.
-SMaRt allows you to define your metrics in one place (in BIC), and then your reports and dashboards can all pull from the same place to ensure what shows up in your various business intelligence tools is consistent.
-Even better, the business logic for each measure isn’t hidden deep in the underlying code of a report somewhere, it is available for everyone to see in the BIC tool.
-Say goodbye to metric chaos!
+SMaRt allows you to define your healthcare metrics in one place (in BIC), so that what shows up in your various reports, dashboards, and corporate scorecards is consistent.
+Even better, the business logic for each measure isn’t hidden deep in the underlying code, it’s available for everyone to see in the BIC tool.
+Say goodbye to healthcare metric chaos!